rcos/CSCI-4470-OpenSource/Modules/TensorFlow/source/index.rst

 ------------------------------------------
 * TensorFlow uses a computation graph that has no numerical value until it’s evaluated.
 * Program structure has two phases: Construction phase and Execution phase.
-* Construction phase assemble the computation graph.
+* Construction phase assembles the computation graph.
-* Execution phase the session object to execute all the operations in the graph.
+* Execution phase runs the session object to execute all the operations in the graph.

 .. image:: static/ex_graph.png